 Follow the stops below to make herb-infused sea moss gel:

-- Carefully pour the contents of the pot through a large strainer and into a bowl.
-Press the plant material and other debris left behind into the strainer to release all the liquid from it and into the bowl.
+Carefully pour the contents of the pot through a large strainer and into a bowl.
+Press or squeeze the material and other debris left behind into the strainer to release all the liquid from it and into the bowl.

-- Pour the strained contents of the bowl into a sterile glass jar with a lid and store it in the refrigerator.
+Pour the strained contents of the bowl into a mason glass jar with a lid and store it in the refrigerator.

 List of herbs that can be infused into sea moss gel